dzzh/IN4355/readme.md

 #IN4355 Functional Programming

 This repository contains the source code of two experiments performed during IN4355 Functional Programming course at TU Delft.

-teapot/ - Python version of 3D-model viewer doing conversion of usual triangles to right ones.

-machine_learning/ - Implementation of machine learning algorithms
+Both experiments were completed using Python programming language.

+The first experiment contains an implementation of a 3d-model viewer rendering models from input files.
+The major challenge of this project was to write conversion function to do the rendering using only right triangles.
+The source code of this experiment can be found in `teapots` directory.
+Run `python teapot.py` and see what happens.

+The second experiment is an implementation of machine learning algorithms in functional style.
+For this project, naive Bayes and k-nearest neighbors classifiers were implemented.
+They work with the data sets from [UCI ML Repository](http://archive.ics.uci.edu/ml/).
+More information about this project is provided in the [report](https://github.com/dzzh/IN4355/report/[in4355]%20zaleznicenka.pdf)

+Enjoy!